SEMEIOTICS AND CLINICAL METHODOLOGY (ATT)

 Learning outcomes of the course unit

-4. understand the meaning and general pathophysiology of the most frequent signs and symptoms of disease;
+4. To know the physio-pathology and clinical meaning of most frequent signs and symptoms of disease

 Course contents summary

 For the Medicine and Surgery undergraduate students, the Semeiotics and Clinical Methodology course represents a cross-road between basic science and clinical science.
 Thus, it is the first moment of practical application of the physiological and physio-pathological concepts acquired in the first two years of undergraduate studies.
 The course will deal with the methodology of approach to patients, either admitted to hospital or visited in a clinic, either with medical or surgical health problems.
 The physio-pathological interpretation of the main signs and symptoms of disease and of the main alterations of physical examination will be particularly focused.
 Teachers will thus treat the classical Semeiotics concepts (medical history, physical examination, approach to signs and symptoms) bridging the physio-pathological background with the concepts of Medical Pathology, to make students learn not only the approach to signs, symptoms or diseases, but to patients as persons with disease.
 Teachers will thus teach students how to take a medical history, how to perform a physical examination, how to approach to the main signs and symptoms of disease – either of medical or surgical interest, how to make a diagnostic reasoning and how to prescribe the main laboratory tests and instrumental examinations.
 They will also teach the main semeiological alterations (physical, laboratoristic and instrumental) associated with the most frequent diseases or syndromes that can be met in clinical practice, to make students be able to recognize the main pathological scenes.

 The course also includes a practical internship, that will be conducted in a simulation lab with dummies and in hospital wards with real patients.

 Full program of the integrated course:

 - Medical anamnesis and its importance in medicine.